moggieuk/Happy-Hare/README.md

   <li>The extruder will remain hot for the time set with `disable_heater`</li>
 </ul>

 To proceed you need to address the specific issue.
 You can move the filament by hand or use basic MMU commands.
-Once you think you have things corrected you may need to run:
+Once you think you have things corrected you may (optionally) need to run:

-> MMU_RECOVER (optional)
+> MMU_RECOVER

 This is optional and ONLY needed if you may have confused the MMU state.
-I.e. if you simply put everything where it is expected there is no need to run and indeed if you use MMU commands then the state will be correct and there is not need to run.
+I.e. if you left everything where the MMU expects it there is no need to run and indeed if you use MMU commands then the state will be correct and there is never a need to run.
 However, this can be useful to force Happy Hare to run it's own checks to, for example, confirm the position of the filament.
 By default this command will automatically fix essential state, but you can also force it by specifying additional options.
 E.g. `MMU_RECOVER TOOL=1 GATE=1 LOADED=1`.
 See the [Command Reference](doc/command_ref.md) for more details.

 When you ready to continue with the print:

 > RESUME

-This will not only run your own print resume logic, but it will reset the heater timeout clocks and restore the z-hop move to put the printhead back on the print
+This will not only run your own print resume logic, but it will reset the heater timeout clocks and restore the z-hop move to put the printhead back on the print at the correct position.

 ```mermaid
     graph TD;